AdguardTeam/AdGuardHome/README.md

 * `AdGuardHome -s restart` - restarts the service.
 * `AdGuardHome -s status` - shows the current service status.

+### Logging

+By default, the log is written to `stderr` when you run AdGuard Home as a console application.

+If you run it as a service/daemon, the log output depends on the platform:

+* Linux: the log is written to syslog.
+* MacOS: the log is written to `/var/log/AdGuardHome.*.log` files.
+* Windows: the log is written to the Windows event log.

+You can redefine this behavior in AdGuard Home configuration file (see below).

 ### Command-line arguments

 Here is a list of all available command-line arguments.